Sub-Kingdoms of the Koch Dynasty

 Historical Significance

-Promoted cultural integration in the Barak Valley
+- Promoted cultural integration in the Barak Valley, influencing language, customs, and social life.

 Koch Sub-Kingdoms